baooab/nodejs-todo-app/README.md

 # Node.js Todo List Application

-> Declare: This APP is originnally from video ["Node JS Tutorial for Beginners"][link1] in Youtube, written by The Net Ninja, modified by me.
+> Declare: This APP is originally from video ["Node JS Tutorial for Beginners"][link1] in Youtube, written by The Net Ninja, modified by me.

 ![](./app_page.png)